-Pakistan Telecommunication Authority (PTA) is a governmental organisation that manages and runs the telecommunication systems in the country.
+Pakistan Telecommunication Authority (PTA) is a governmental organisation that manages and runs telecommunication systems in the country.
 Whether you are looking for SIM information with numbers or details regarding different networks, PTA is the organisation to refer to.

 What Exactly Does PTA Do?

-Pakistan Telecommunication Authority (PTA) is an information system that compiles all registered numbers, active SIMs along with their CNICs, as well as their respective network operators.
+Pakistan Telecommunication Authority (PTA) is an information system that compiles all registered numbers, and active SIMs along with their CNICs, as well as their respective network operators.
 This system helps keep a digital record of all SIM information with numbers.

 In case you are looking for information on how to check the number of working SIMs associated with your national identity card, or about the laws related to SIM registration, Graana.com has covered all the details below.

 PTA’s history dates back to the 2000s when mobile phones were starting to become widely available to the general public.

 To meet the growing urgency of SIM management systems, PTA was introduced in 2009 to manage and digitally track the exponentially growing number of SIM subscribers.

 A subscriber identity module (SIM) is a chip that holds all the information of the subscriber registered against that number.
 SIM cards are part of the Global System for Mobile Communications (GSM).

 Currently, there are only four GSM operators in Pakistan that are catering to the cellular needs of all subscribers: Jazz, Telenor, Ufone and Zong.